gluster/glusterdocs/Install-Guide/Overview.md

 Both the guides will get you
 to a working Gluster cluster, so it depends on you how much time you want to spend.
 The [Quick Start Guide](../Quick-Start-Guide/Quickstart.md) should have you up and running in ten minutes or less.
-This guide can easily be done in a lunch break, and still gives you time to have a quick bite to eat.
+This guide can easily be done in a lunch break, and still, gives you time to have a quick bite to eat.
 The Getting Started guide can be done easily in a few hours, depending on how much testing you want to do.